Skip to main content

 Overview

 Children everywhere use the same tech, face the same problems, and have the same rights.
 A global, equitable, solution is needed.
-From the UN to the African Union, from Jackarta to Buenos Aires and Ottawa, a coherent body of global standards and best practices is taking shape with our support.
+From the UN to the African Union, from Jakarta to Buenos Aires and Ottawa, a coherent body of global standards and best practices is taking shape with our support.

 Children’s experiences